In this post, we’ll implement a sample REST API that uses Spring Webflux with Spring Data Cassandra.

 - Create Book

-In cqlsh console we can check cassandra database:
+In the cqlsh console, we can check the Cassandra database:

 select * from keyspaceboottech.book;